 While the number of birds present in the park varies from day to day, there is always something to be seen in May.

-The Friends will hold their fund-raising BBQ lunch on both days at the Lighthouse Centre, from 11 am until the burgers run out.
+The Lighthouse Interpretive Centre is open from 8:00 am to 4:00 pm.
+The Friends will also hold their fund-raising BBQ lunch on both days at the Lighthouse Centre, from 11 am until the burgers run out.